arangodb/docs/3.6/http/async-results-management.md

-If you cancel a job running on a coordinator of a cluster (Sharding), then only the code running on the coordinator is stopped, there may remain tasks within the cluster which have already been distributed to the DBservers and it is currently not possible to cancel them as well.
+If you cancel a job running on a coordinator of a cluster (Sharding), then only the code running on the coordinator is stopped, there may remain tasks within the cluster which have already been distributed to the DB-Servers and it is currently not possible to cancel them as well.

 ### Async Execution and Authentication